scrabbletank/farhome-rules/rulesdoc.md

 When taking damage from any source you may reroll 1 wound die.

 #### Expert Rider
 While mounted you have expertise on initiative rolls.
-If you are attacked with a melee weapon while on your mount you replace a defense die with a superior defense die if the weapon does not have Reach.
+If you are attacked with a melee weapon while on your mount you replace a defense die with a superior defense die.

 #### Expertise
 Choose 2 skill or tool proficiencies.
 You have expertise in these skills.

 #### Flurry of Blows
-After an unarmed attack, if you have nothing in your offhand you may take the off-hand attack action to make 2 attacks against a creature.
-The attacks add 1 bad die to the attack roll and do not use proficiency.
+After an unarmed attack you may make an unarmed off-hand attack as a free action.
+The attack does not benefit from your unarmed proficiency.

 #### Hunter
 On your turn you may spend 5 AP to study a non-humanoid creature, gaining an insight into its strengths and weaknesses.
 Make a perception check against a difficulty based on the rarity of the creature.
 On success you learn a piece of information about the creature, such as its max wounds, its physical or mental attributes, resistances or vulnerabilities, or one of its features.
 On a critical you see through the creature's defenses, adding a critical success to all attacks, maneuvers, or spells against the creature for the next minute.

 #### Longcaster
-Spells you cast with a range of 5 tiles or more have 3 extra range.
-Spell attacks against creatures in cover grant them one less defense die.
+Spells you cast with a range greater than touch have twice the range.

 #### Lucky
 When you make a roll you may reroll dice equal to your Charisma score.
-This can be used twice, after which you must take a long rest to regain this feat.
+This can be used 3 times, after which you must take a long rest to regain this feat.

 #### Priest
-You have training in divine spells.
+You have training in divine spells and increase your divine spellcasting proficiency by 1.

 #### Quick Healing
 You gain 4 healing surges instead of 3 each long rest.
-You roll 4 wound dice instead of 3 when rolling healing surges.
+Your healing surges heal an additional wound.

 #### Witch
-You have training in occult spells.
+You have training in occult spells and increase your occult spellcasting proficiency by 1.

 #### Wizard
-You have training in arcane spells.
+You have training in arcane spells and increase your arcane spellcasting proficiency by 1.

 #### Wrestler
 You add a superior die when making Strength rolls to grapple, move or shove a creature.
 When making an opportunity attack you can grapple instead.

 #### Overswing
 Once per turn, when making an attack or maneuver you may add 1 failure and 1 critical success to your attack roll.
+On hit you may reroll wound dice equal to your critical successes.

 ### Journeyman